-Despite these promising results, several limitations constrain GNS applicability.
-First, GNS requires warmstarting---it cannot begin from an arbitrary initial configuration but needs a few timesteps of velocity history to initialize predictions.
-This precludes instantaneous queries and complicates integration with other simulation components.
+Current GNS formulations have several limitations, starting with initialization.
+The simulator usually requires warmstarting because it uses a short history of particle positions or velocities to initialize predictions.
+That requirement precludes instantaneous evaluation from an arbitrary static configuration and complicates coupling with other simulation components.

-Second, granular materials exhibit path-dependent behavior that GNS cannot capture.
-Current stresses depend on the entire loading history, not just the current configuration.
-GNS receives only the last few timesteps (typically 3-5 frames) as input.
-A sample loaded in compression then shear behaves differently than one loaded in shear alone, even if current configurations are identical.
-GNS trained on monotonic loading cannot generalize to cyclic loading or stress reversals \citep{Kumar2025ScientificML}.
+Granular materials exhibit path-dependent behavior that GNS cannot capture.
+Current stresses depend on the entire loading history rather than the current configuration alone.
+GNS receives only the last few timesteps (typically 3 to 5 frames) as input.
+A sample loaded in compression and then shear behaves differently from one loaded in shear alone, even when current configurations are identical.
+A GNS trained on monotonic loading cannot generalize to cyclic loading or stress reversals \citep{Fransen2026ScientificML}.

-Third, memory limits scaling to realistic problem sizes.
-For $N$ particles with average degree $k$ neighbors, GNS requires $O(Nk)$ memory per timestep.
-Training requires storing activations for backpropagation through time.
-For a 1000-timestep simulation with $10^6$ particles, memory requirements exceed 100 GB.
-Reported demonstrations use $10^3$ to $10^4$ particles---two to three orders of magnitude smaller than the $10^6$ to $10^7$ particles needed for foundation bearing capacity or shear band localization studies.
+Memory imposes another scaling limit.
+For $N$ particles with average degree $k$, GNS requires $O(Nk)$ memory per timestep, and training stores activations for backpropagation through time.
+A 1000-timestep simulation with $10^6$ particles can therefore exceed 100 GB of memory.
+Reported demonstrations commonly use $10^3$ to $10^4$ particles, which is two to three orders of magnitude smaller than the $10^6$ to $10^7$ particles often needed for foundation bearing capacity or shear band localization studies.